Blog post

 To see more of Michael Thompson’s work, view his fine art kites at PAGODA RED

-Hero Image: Portrait of Michael Thompson.
-Photography by Frank Ishman.
+Hero Image: Portrait of Michael Thompson in his Chicago studio.

 Explore More